Neurodynamic TDOA localization with NLOS mitigation via maximum correntropy criterion: PNN design

+Back to our MCC-based robust TDOA SL problem, the constrained minimization formulation in (\ref{robust_form2re}) coincides with (\ref{Gen_Cons_P}) as long as we have the following redefinition:

-For ease of exposition, our presented neurodynamic TDOA localization method is succinctly termed MCC-PNN.
-Just as its name implies, MCC-PNN leverages an MCC-based robustification scheme to handle NLOS propagation and, particularly, a PNN is applied to tackle the consequent intractable nonlinear and nonconvex optimization problem.
-More detailed explanations of the dynamical equation calculations in (\ref{dynamicsGCOP}) are given as follows:
+For ease of exposition, the neurodynamic TDOA-based localization scheme presented in this paper is succinctly termed MCC-PNN.
+Just as its name implies, MCC-PNN leverages the robust correntropy-induced loss to reduce the adverse effects of unreliable sensor-collected timestamps and, in particular, a PNN is applied to deal with the related nonconvex constrained optimization problem.